chinchang/kushagra.dev/posts/2019-06-15-ensure-missing-fields-in-firestore-security-rules.md

 ### Back to ensuring the missing field

 Once you understand what `resource.data` and `request.resource.data` are, you soon realize why we cannot simply check that `username` should be `undefined` in our `request.resource.data`.
-Because `request.resource.data` is the object you send.
-It is the object that your document will become if the write happens, and in that object `username` still lives.
+Because `request.resource.data` is not the object you send.
+But it is the object that your document will become if the write happens, and in that object `username` still lives.
 So what do we do now?

 Let's take a small example: